bramus/viewport-resize-behavior/explainer.md

 With the upcoming release of new Viewport-relative Units as part of Interop2022, we are aiming for stable and interoperable units for authors to use.
 This can be achieved by giving them the option to choose a resize behavior, so that they can align the behaviors of all browsers.

-### The VirtualKeyboard API with overlaysMode
+### The Virtual Keyboard API with overlaysMode

-Using the VirtualKeyboard API with its existing overlaysMode can’t entirely achieve interop here, as in Overlay Mode the OSK obscures part of the page.
-While the Viewport Units would be stable, the OSK behavior would be different from that on iOS.

-Above that this mode does not resize the Visual Viewport.
-This, again, in contrast to iOS which does resize the Visual Viewport when the OSK gets shown.
+Using the [Virtual Keyboard API](https://github.com/web-platform-tests/interop-2022-viewport/blob/main/explainers/virtual-keyboard-api.md) with its existing `overlaysMode` can’t entirely achieve interop here, as in Overlay Mode the Virtual Keyboard obscures part of the page – authors need to manually offset their layouts using one of the environment variables this API provides.
+This happens because in `overlaysMode` the Visual Viewport does not get resized.
+This in contrast to iOS which does resize the Visual Viewport when the Virtual Keyboard gets shown.

+While the Viewport Units would be stable _(due to a non-resized LVP/ICB)_, the Virtual Keyboard behavior would be different from that on iOS.

 > ![21.png](./images/21.png)
 > _Figure: iOS (on the left) resizes the Visual Viewport.
 When the Virtual Keyboard is set to overlaysContent on Android (on the right) it does not resize the Visual Viewport.
-One advantage it does give you, is that you can position elements above the OSK using only CSS.
+One advantage it does give you, is that you can position elements above the Virtual Keyboard using only CSS.
 The pink box here has `bottom: env(keyboard-inset-height, 0px);` applied, a value provided by the Virtual Keyboard API._

-If we were to pursue this, we would force authors to implement workarounds when working with the Visual Viewport API.
+If we were to pursue this, we would force authors to:

+- Manually adjust the size of their layouts
+- Implement workarounds when using the Visual Viewport API.

 ### Force all browsers to use a `resize-visual` behavior with no way of switching